joknarf/hasrv/README.md

 client side load balancer and fallback to servers

+hasrv.py can be used to load balance connexions and fallback connexions to alive servers. hasrv.py tries to connect to servers on the port specified and returns a server name that is reachable on the port.

+typically can be used to load balance and secure API calls to front-ends.

 ```shell
 usage: hasrv.py [-h] [--primaries PRIMARIES] [--servers SERVERS] [--port PORT]
                 [--timeout TIMEOUT] [--resolve] [--first] [--config CONFIG]